sheng-fu/sheng-fu.github.io/index.md

 <br />

-I am interested in the relationship between speech perception and phonotactics, as well as the typology of phonemic contrasts and inventories.
-In addition to phonetics and phonology, I also have an interest in natural language processing (NLP), especially in the application of NLP and machine learning tools in answering questions in linguistics.
+My research interests in phonetics and phonology include the interaction between prosody and predictability, phonotactics, and the typology of phonemic contrasts and inventories.
+My works in phonetics mostly focus on Taiwanese.

 <br />

-I am also interested in the interaction between predictability and prosody in spontaneous speech.
-My works in phonetics mostly focus on Taiwanese (Taiwan Southern Min).
+I also work in the field of natural language processing (NLP), especially in the application of NLP and machine learning tools in answering questions in linguistics.
+I am also interested in the evaluation of neural network models using linguistic tasks.

 <br />